 - How will your next step contribute to the situation?

 - Are there any other options or solutions?

 - What is the most challenging part of X’s situation?

 - Why do you think it is the most challenging part?
 What can you do about it?

-- If your close friend were facing the same situation, what would your advice to them be?
+- What would your advice be if your close friend were facing the same situation?

 - Have you faced a similar situation before, and what did you do to overcome/resolve it?

 - Do you think the same tactic will work for this?
 If not, then why?

 - Can you separate people from the problem?

 - What can you do differently?